 The eye unit has around 200 highly-skilled staff who are experts in their field.
 They provide a comprehensive service for adults and children ranging from routine appointments to emergencies.

 The eye unit is proud to have state-of-the-art equipment and facilities and is constantly developing new treatments for blindness.

-Its strong links with the University of Southampton ensure that research into the causes and treatments for the most serious cases of previously untreatable blindness can be undertaken to find causes and appropriate treatments.
+The unit's strong links with University of Southampton helps to ensure that research into previously untreatable blindness can be undertaken to find causes and appropriate treatments.